 - 1. Get Medical Care.
 If you need emergency care, call 911 for help immediately from the hospital, ambulance, fire department or police department.
 If you need first aid, contact your employer. - 2.
 Report Your Injury.
 Report the injury immediately to your supervisor or to an employer representative.
 Don't delay.
 There are time limits.
 If you wait too long, you may lose your right to benefits.
 Your employer is required to provide you with a claim form within one working day after learning about your injury.
 Within one working day after you file a claim form, your employer or claims administrator must authorize the provision of all treatment, up to ten thousand dollars, consistent with the applicable treatment guidelines, for your alleged injury until the claim is accepted or rejected. - 3.
 See Your Primary Treating Physician (PTP).
 This is the doctor with overall responsibility for treating your injury or illness. - If you predesignated your personal physician or a medical group, you may see your personal physician or the medical group after you are injured. - If your employer is using a medical provider network (MPN) or a health care organization (HCO), in most cases you will be treated within the MPN or HCO unless you predesignated a personal physician or medical group.
 An MPN is a group of physicians and health care providers who provide treatment to workers injured on the job.
 You should receive information from your employer if you are covered by an HCO or a MPN.
 Contact your employer for more information. - If your employer is not using an MPN or HCO, in most cases the claims administrator can choose the doctor who first treats you when you are injured, unless you predesignated a personal physician or medical group. - 4.
-You may consult a licensed attorney to advise you of your rights under workers' compensation laws.
-In most instances, attorney's fees will be paid from your recovery. - 5.
 Medical Provider Networks.
 Your employer may be using an MPN, which is a group of health care providers designated to provide treatment to workers injured on the job.
 If you have predesignated a personal physician or medical group prior to your work injury, then you may go there to receive treatment from your predesignated doctor.
 If you are treating with a non-MPN doctor for an existing injury, you may be required to change to a doctor within the MPN.
 For more information, see the MPN contact information below: